 Although HDR is extremely common on TVs, it's just starting to gain popularity on monitors and, unfortunately, most monitors are a few years behind TVs when it comes to HDR performance.
 Despite this, there are a few monitors that deliver a decent HDR gaming experience.
 As more and more games support HDR, we expect the demand for good HDR monitors to increase drastically over the next few years.

 We've reviewed more than 110 monitors, and below you'll find our recommendations for the best HDR gaming monitors for a variety of needs and budgets.
 For the best console gaming monitors, see our articles about the best gaming monitors for PS4 and the best gaming monitors for Xbox One.
 Also, see our recommendations for the best curved gaming monitors and the best gaming monitors.

 If you want a monitor with a higher refresh rate for HDR gaming, then check out the Acer Predator X27.
-It costs more than the Philips Momentum 436M6VBPAB and doesn't have as good dark room performance because of its IPS panel, but motion looks a lot more clear on this monitor thanks to the higher refresh rate.
+It costs more than the Philips Momentum 436M6VBPAB and doesn't have as good a dark room performance because of its IPS panel, but motion looks a lot more clear on this one thanks to the higher refresh rate.
 It supports G-SYNC VRR to reduce screen tearing and the 4k, 27 inch screen delivers exceptionally crisp images.
 Unfortunately, its input lag is a bit low for a 144Hz monitor, which might disappoint more serious gamers.
 However, it has outstanding HDR performance thanks to its very wide color gamut and excellent HDR peak brightness.
 Since it has an IPS panel, the viewing angles are wide, which is great for co-op gaming.

-If you're looking for the best HDR gaming monitor, the Philips is a good choice, but if you're looking for a monitor with a 144Hz refresh, the Acer is a great alternative.
+If you're looking for the best HDR gaming monitor, the Philips is a good choice, but if you're looking for one with a 144Hz refresh, the Acer is a great alternative.